alstat/QuranTree.jl/docs/src/man/getting_started.md

 The resulting tables are of type `CorpusData` and `TanzilData`, respectively, and are encoded on top of [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)'s `IndexedTable`, which can be accessed by simply calling the macro `@data` (for example, `@data crpsdata` or `crpsdata.data`).

 ## Manipulating the Table
-As mentioned above, the table is based on [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)'s  `IndexedTable`.
+As mentioned above, the table is based on [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)'s  `DataFrame`.
 Therefore, any data manipulation is done through the [DataFrames.jl's APIs](https://dataframes.juliadata.org/stable/#API).
 To access the data, simply call the property with `.data` or using the macro `@data`:

 ```@repl abc
 crpstbl = @data crpsdata; # or crpsdata.data